mulinlab/3DCoop/test/PIQ_3D_HMEC/README.md

 * **Files in `inputs/peaks/HMEC` should be expanded to run 3DCoop pipeline successfully.**

 * Results in `outputs` was used for reference only.
-It does not matter.